SVG Filters

-A filter is like a machine that takes a graphic input, changes it & returns the result.
-The browser offers 2 types of filters, CSS & SVG.
+A filter is like a machine that takes a graphic input, changes it and returns the result.
+The browser offers 2 types of filters, CSS and SVG.
 CSS filters are a subset of SVG filters.
 SVG filters offer a wider range of capabilities.
+The effects browser filter can produce can also be achieved in image editing software like Photoshop.
+However, browser filters have 2 advantages.
+They can be animated and interacted with.

 Apply a Filter